wamphlett/blog/homelab/home-assistant-in-kubernetes.md

 +  ens18 IPv4 Philips Hue HomeKit                           _hap._tcp            local
 ```

 Perfect.
-Now if we were happy using the host network, there is nothing more for us to do but as I said previously, Im not comfortable with that.
+Now if we were happy using the host network, there is nothing more for us to do but as I said previously, I'm not comfortable with that.

 ## Avoiding the host network
 This part of the puzzle had me on a wild goose chase for a long time.
 Endless hours spent staring at Wireshark and trawling forum posts trying to figure out how I can poke the mDNS records into the Home Assistant pod without giving it access to the hosts network.